nfthomas/ttb-label-app/README.md

 ## OCR Choice

 Tesseract was chosen for its ease of integration into a standard FastAPI backend (including Docker deployment) as well as Python library support via `pytesseract`.

+Adaptive OCR strategy: Each image is preprocessed (grayscale, contrast boost, upscaled) and processed through two Tesseract passes:

+- optimized for large, spaced text `psm 11`
+- optimized for dense small text `psm 6`

+Then their outputs are merged for higher overall accuracy across varied labels.
+Running both captures both headers and fine print that a single mode often misses, albeit with added computational cost.

+### Future Improvements

+Utilize region-based detection (using opencv contours to pick PSM per zone) or confidence-weighted merging based on word-level confidence scores from Tesseract.
+Ideally multiple passes per image are avoided.

 ## Backend Architecture